symbol/symbol-docs/source/guides/namespace/getting-namespace-information.rst

 Getting the namespace information
 #################################

-Get the ownership and duration for a given :doc:`namespace <../../concepts/namespace>` identifier.
+Get the ownership and duration for a given namespace identifier.

 *************
 Prerequisites